 If you wish to work as an inmate worker, you must submit a Request for Worker Status to a deputy for consideration.
-You must be sentenced to be eligible for Inmate Worker status, un-sentenced inmates are not eligible for worker status.
-Working in the jail is voluntary, and you will not be compensated monetarily.
-You also must agree and sign the Inmate Worker Conditions Contract.
+Those seeking worker status are required to have medical clearance prior to being hired, from jail medical and will complete the Inmate Worker Conditions Contract prior to being hired.